Ortho-K, the Safe Way to Sleep in Contact Lenses

 Ortho-k lenses provide a solution to this cycle of worsening myopia by slowing down or even stopping this unnatural growth of the eye.

 More is at stake than correcting vision: People with moderate (-3.25 to -5.00 D) and high myopia (greater than -5.00 D) have a significantly higher risk for vision-threatening conditions as cataracts, glaucoma, retinal detachment and myopic macular degeneration later in life.

 More than a quarter of the world’s population now has myopia, and half of all people are expected to have myopia by 2050.
 This is a vision epidemic that is worsening.
 Children whose parents have myopia, and those who spend most of the day indoors staring at smartphones, TVs, or tablets, are at higher risk.

 When a Child with Ortho-K Sleeps Safely, Parents Sleep Soundly

 Ortho-k utilizes rigid gas permeable lenses that allow oxygen to reach your child’s eyes so that the eyes remain healthy.
 Ortho-k lenses safely and effectively work while your child sleeps, temporarily providing clear vision during your child’s waking hours, and slowing the progression of myopia.

 As long as your child handles the lenses according to the instructions of Dr. David Yesnick and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 Dr. David Yesnick will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. David Yesnick will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Yesnick Vision Center serves ortho-k patients in Las Vegas, Spring Valley, Summerlin, Henderson, and throughout Nevada
+If you decide to proceed, Dr. David Yesnick will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Las Vegas, Spring Valley, Summerlin, and Henderson, Nevada and surrounding communities.